Kmonterohenriquez/rose-fe-dev/README.md

 ![MathExpressions design 1](./src/img/design-1.png)

 # Technology
-There are multiple dependencies required to run this web application, such as:
+There are multiple technologies used on this web application, such as:

 - Axios
 - react-router-dom